nine-ai-2046-1/opencb/README.md

 ### Q: How do I get a Bot Token?

-A: Go to https://discord.com/developers/applications → Create Application → Bot → Reset Token → Copy the Token and paste it into config.toml
+A: Go to https://discord.com/developers/applications → Create Application → Bot → Reset Token → Copy the Token and paste it into `~/.config/opencb/config.toml`

 ### Q: How do I get a channel ID?